 Over the years I have collected a pile of GPS devices – from TomTom’s that once ruled the vehicle GPS market to an army of apps and add-ons like Google Maps, Apple Maps, and other tools for my mobile phone.
 Today, I’m happy to say that I’ve come to love, appreciate, and embrace everything about Gaia on my iPhone as my preferred hiking & trekking App.

 GAIA never leaves my pocket anytime I’m hiking – and has saved my skin on more than one occasion when I got confused taking an animal track for a park track and was running low on water.

 Gaia GPS is a mobile and web experience for all your mapping needs.
-It offers a comprehensive mapping system online via their website gaiagps.com as well as mobile apps for Android and iOS Platforms.
-I use Gaia GPS for hiking as well as off road tracking and mapping.
+It offers a comprehensive mapping system online via their website gaiggps.com as well as mobile apps for Android and iOS Platforms.
+I use Gaia for hiking as well as off road trail driving tracking and mapping.
 It works great regardless of hiking a well-marked trail or chasing down cairns to mark where you’re at or following old mining trails on the Jeep and avoiding getting lost on the endless offshoots and dead-end trails.